Regis (musician): Music career

 2001 saw the release of Penetration a record that would move the Regis sound on yet again.
 A combination of tonal drones layered with heavy percussion was inspirational to a new generation of techno producers.
 This influence was underlined when Regis and Surgeon started the British Murder Boys (BMB) project in 2002.
 More a group project, BMB drew on their non-techno influences to create an original concept for the dancefloor.
-Their recorded output included the tracks "Don't Give Way To Fear", and "Learn Your Lesson", but the group also played live, with gigs often ending in total chaos and digital feedback.
+Their recorded output included the tracks "Don't Give Way To Fear" and "Learn Your Lesson", but the group also played live, with gigs often ending in total chaos and digital feedback.
 Since 2001 Regis has been less prolific, but continues to work in techno.

-O'Connor joined with other artists such as Silent Servant, Female, and Function (Dave Sumner) in the Sandwell District international techno collective/label in 2002.
-O'Connor and Sumner also work together as club DJs under the Sandwell District name.Chapman, Colin (2010) "Sandwell District @ Animal Farm, 23 Apr", The Skinny, 16 April 2010, retrieved 20 June 2010 He has also collaborated with Juan Mendez (Silent Servant/Tropic of Cancer) as Sandra Electronics, with Sumner as Portion Reform, and with former Napalm Death drummer Mick Harris as Ugandan Speed Trials.
+O'Connor joined with other artists such as Silent Servant (Juan Mendez), Female (Peter Sutton), Rrose and Function (Dave Sumner) in the Sandwell District international techno collective/label in 2002.
+O'Connor and Sumner also work together as club DJs under the Sandwell District name.
+He has also collaborated with Juan Mendez (Silent Servant/Tropic of Cancer) as Sandra Electronics, with Sumner as Portion Reform, and with former Napalm Death drummer Mick Harris as Ugandan Speed Trials.
 He has also released records under the name Kalon and CUB.
 One of O'Connor and Harris's collaborations was as part of the mixed media Narcissus Trance exhibition at the Event Gallery in London in June 2010, exploring the ideas of Marshall McLuhan on the interaction of technology and humanity.
 O'Connor was recently credited as "executive producer" on former Sandwell District label-mate Silent Servant's album "Negative Fascination."